 - The archive templates show the usual archive with the heading “Month: March 2020”

-HTML can be used in all templates in the category description or the authors bio.
+HTML can be used in in the category description or the authors bio.

 These are the default templates.
 The posts are displayed in horizontal cards which flip to vertical cards on smaller screens.
 If a sidebar is active, it will be shown on the right.
 If no sidebar is active, the posts are displayed across the entire width of the container.